aws-samples/amazon-timestream-simple-visualizer/docs/account-setup.md

 ## Setup Account

 In order to use **Timestream Simple Visualizer** you're required to have an account with programmatic access which has the right permissions to read from Timestream.
-This short buide highlight the steps required for you to get the account details to be used in the application.
+This short guide highlight the steps required for you to get the account details to be used in the application.

 ## Setup